- Product Support

 Apache Tomcat is a web server for multiple operating systems, including CentOS.
 It’s open-source software developed by the Apache Software Foundation, so it’s available for free under the Apache license.
 Apache Tomcat is written in Java, and uses JavaServer Pages and Java servlets to create a pure Java runtime environment. [...]

-For the shared hosting version of these instructions, see What is the PHP upload limit on Linux hosting accounts?
+For the shared hosting version of these instructions, see PHP upload limits on shared hosting

 NOTE: The location of your php.ini file can vary, depending on your operating system/control panel combination.
-If you are using Fedora 4 with Parallels Plesk Panel, for example, this file is [...]
+If you are using Fedora 4 with Parallels Plesk Panel, for example, this file is in the following location: [...]

 To update your max clients setting using SSH: